-If you need to upgrade Pachyderm from one major version to another, such as from
+- If you need to upgrade Pachyderm between major versions, such as from

-Upgrades from one minor version to another, such as from version
+Upgrades between minor releases or point releases, such as from version

 Do not use these steps to upgrade between major versions because it might result in data corruption.

-To upgrade Pachyderm to a minor version, complete the following steps:
+To upgrade Pachyderm from one minor release to another, complete the following steps:

 Back up your cluster as described in the Backup and Restore section.